Robert-van-Engelen/Forth500/manual.md

     VARIABLE language #english language ! ↲
     : hello ↲
       language @ CASE ↲
         #english OF ."
 Hello, World!"
 ENDOF ↲
         #spanish OF ."
 Hola, Mundo!"
 ENDOF ↲
         #french  OF ."
 Salut Mondial!"
 ENDOF ↲
         ."
 Unknown language" ↲
       ENDCASE ↲
       CR ; ↲
     hello ↲
     Hello, World!

-Note that a default case is not really necessary, but can be inserted between the last `ENDOF` and `ENDCASE`.
+Note that the default case is not really necessary, but can be inserted between the last `ENDOF` and `ENDCASE`.
 In the default branch the `CASE` value is the TOS, which can be inspected, but should not be dropped before `ENDCASE`.